boyuan-li/BL/README.md

 - :cn:
 - 🚶 Always on the way
 - :technologist: An entrepreneur
-- 🎸 An electric guitarist
+- 🎸 A guitarist
-- 🚴A cyclist
+- 🚴 A cyclist
 - :shipit: A big fan of Sherlock Holmes
 - 🤔 A conservative innovator + A sensible rationalist + A realistic idealist + A pessimistic optimist
 - -----------------------------------------------------------------------------------------------------